 Why Does Land Usage Affect The Environment

 Still not clear on how land use affects climate change?
 Don’t worry, it’s simple.
 Everytime greenhouse gases are released into the air, like carbon dioxide, the atmosphere stores them.
-When sunlight reaches the Earth, the greenhouse gasses in the atmosphere absorb heat that would normally leave the Earth, which is how global warming occurs.
+When sunlight reaches the Earth, the greenhouse gases in the atmosphere absorb heat that would normally leave the Earth, which is how global warming occurs.

 By using the land to grow forests and plants, instead of livestock farms, the situation will improve.
 Plants absorb carbon dioxide from the air.
 More plants mean less carbon dioxide in the atmosphere, which helps global warming slow down.
 And with carbon emissions on the rise, we need all the help we can get.